-Under the Management Agreement, the Authority will transfer amounts determined pursuant to a formula to the Supplemental Stadium Fund in November of each year.
+Under the 17th Amendment to the Management Agreement, the Authority will transfer amounts determined pursuant to a formula to the Supplemental Stadium Fund in November of each year.
 Amounts in the Supplemental Stadium Fund will be used for capital improvements to Guaranteed Rate Field as mutually agreed by the Authority and the Team.
 The Authority transferred the initial required deposit of \$4,112,330 from the Comiskey Park Capital Improvement Fund in fiscal year 2008.
-In fiscal years 2022 and 2021, no transfer was required.
+In fiscal years 2023 and 2022, no transfer was required from the Other Revenues Fund to the Supplemental Stadium Fund.